Reflections on the Yoga for Mental Health Summit – March 2025

 We are living in a time where mental health needs are high—and skilled, embodied yoga therapists are essential.
 I hope something I shared planted a seed of inspiration in someone.

-And the way forward is imperfect, but it can be brave and it can be real.
+And the way forward is imperfect, just like my presentation to my professional peers, but it can be brave and it can be real.